mrbrianhobo/solidity-exercises/rinkeby.md

 > eth.getBalance(eth.coinbase)
 0
 ```
 You'll see a different address than `0x3dd474d2957843e6504169f7b299a9f53f281756`.
-That one's mine, provided for illustration.
+That one's mine, provided as an example.
 Save your password in a secret place, preferrably encrypted.

 Leave that terminal open for now.

 ## Step 4: Request ETH

-Because Kovan and Rinkeby both use Proof-of-Authority (clique) to grant ETH, you'll need to request some to get started.
+Because Rinkeby both uses Proof-of-Authority (clique) to grant ETH, you'll need to request some to get started.

 However, unlike Kovan which requires you to bootstrap by requesting KETH from another human being, Rinkeby has a super-slick automated faucet, where you submit your address (copied from above) into one of three methods: